frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePortfolioOverview.md

 # Conversion Overview Dashboard
-This dashboard provides an executive level of all your Applications.
+This dashboard provides an executive level for all your Applications.

 ![Portfolio Overview Dashboard](PortfolioOverview.png)